FMP Governance Committee

 - Mandates all approved work be grounded in the approved FMP.

-In keeping with the expectations set by the Board of Educscation's Five-Year Facilities Maintenance and Capital Plan resolution, in the spring of 2017, the Facilities Department convened a Facilities Master Plan Governance Committee to provide Saint Paul Public Schools with feedback regarding its capital imrovement plans.
-The two working session presentations (April 13 and May 9) and feedback are provided here.
+In keeping with the expectations set by the Board of Education's Five-Year Facilities Maintenance and Capital Plan resolution, each year the Facilities Department convenes a Facilities Master Plan Governance Committee (FMP-GC) to provide Saint Paul Public Schools with feedback to inform annual adjustments to its Five-Year Facilities Maintenance and Capital Plan; summary reports of these sessions are provided below.